 The Oral Comprehensive Examination (OCE) is the non-thesis option for partial fulfillment of the requirements for the master's degree.
+This fulfillment is required for all master's Nurse Practitioners, Nurse Educators but not MS Nurse Manager & Leader.
 The purpose of the OCE is to evaluate the student's ability to synthesize advanced clinical and theoretical knowledge based on the cumulative program curriculum in their registered concentration (emphasis) area of specialization.
-The student is required to maintain graduate nursing course registration or continuous registration course enrollment in the master's program each academic semester during the comprehensive exam process.

 Enrollment Requirements